-Due to data protection regulations, the data stored in the server of the registry must be anonymous (i.e. the patient must not be identifiable).
-However, to facilitate the data-entry process, it is advisable that patients are easily recognizable to the person entering the data.
-For this reason, the data entry software allows the operator in the centre to see the full name of the patient when entering the data, but generates a patient code to be transmitted to the central database.
-Moreover, data are encrypted (i.e. not de-codable) when transmitted.
+Due to data protection regulations, the data collected by the Registry must be anonymous, i.e. the patient must not be identifiable.
+To facilitate the data-entry process, however, it is advisable that patients can be recognized by the person entering the data.
+For this reason, the data entry software allows the operator in the centre to see the full name of the patient when entering the data, but generates a centre patient code to be transmitted to the central European database.
+Data is encrypted (i.e. not de-codable) when transmitted.

-4) The registry data-base is protected according to EU Data Protection legislation, both physically and technically, and backup is secured.
+- The Registry database is protected according to the European Data Protection legislation, physically and technically, and backup is secured.
 There are strict rules for de-identification of data and user.

 - The name of the system used for secure storage of patient data is Host-Proof Storage: